 - West Virginia

 Chases also offers term loans and credit cards

 Chase offers a variety of business solutions and merchant services, including:

-- Commercial line of credit.
-Besides the business line of credit, Chase also offers a commercial line of credit for large corporations that need access to credit limits over $500,000.
+- Commercial lines of credit are also available outside the business line of credit.
+These are specifically for businesses that need access to credit limits over $500,000.

 - Variable rates

 - Initial terms from one to two years, renewable after that